 Kuder is a career guidance solutions provider, offering comprehensive tools and resources for career planners at all life stages while supporting collaboration between education, business, and community stakeholders to drive economic success.
 Over 165 million people worldwide have been assisted by Kuder's services.

-The Ministry of Education (MoE) similarly identified the need to introduce and reinforce the concept of education career guidance as a key focal point of the initiative.
-The MoE operates primary, secondary and pre-university schools.
+The Ministry of Education (MoE) identified the need to introduce and reinforce career guidance as a key focal point of the initiative.

-LaunchIT was able to leverage its existing staff in India, which allowed for few time zone concerns and less extensive, costly overseat ravel.
-Development was accomplished in India and requirements gathering and implementation were completed in Singapore.
+LaunchIT leveraged its existing staff in India, which allowed for few time zone concerns and less extensive overseas travel.

 A project of this size required several vendors coming together, all with unique code bases and business practices.
-LaunchIT addressed this challenge using a tool called Swagger to test APIs, and used HP LoadRunner and Dynatrace to conduct the performance testing.
+LaunchITaddressed this challenge using a tool called Swagger to test APIs.
+HP LoadRunner and Dynatrace was used to conduct performance testing.
 LaunchIT installed the product in multiple testing environments, including two government data centers, before launch.

 LaunchIT’s installation was smooth and errorless.
 Minor errors associated with other vendors were revealed from LaunchIT’s testing process.
 LaunchIT quickly provided a solution that was well received by the client and the other vendors to ensure a successful product launch.

-Coding for the current phase is almost complete.
-The soft launch for the student modules was in August 2017, and the workforce modules will go live by the end of October 2017.
+Coding for the current phase is complete.
+The student modules were released in August 2017, and the workforce modules went live in October 2017.

 Kuder anticipates expanding their services.
 Based on Singapore’s success, Kuder specifically foresees opportunities in other southeast Asian countries.